MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 RunTree (Advanced)
 A low-level API for building custom trace trees manually.
 You can add events, metadata, child traces, and control the whole trace structure.
 Useful for complex or highly customized pipelines.

+Lesson 4
+Group Traces Into Threads

+Threading lets us group multiple related traces under a single conversation or workflow.
+Each run inside the thread shares the same thread ID, making it easy to track context, follow history, and analyze entire sessions as one logical unit.
+This is useful for chat apps, multi-step pipelines, and any workflow where several traces belong to the same user interaction.